ytsando/dynatrace-oneagent-operator/README.md

 | v0.3.1                              | 1.11-1.15  | 3.11+                                  |
 | v0.2.1                              | 1.9-1.15   | 3.9+                                   |

-Note: OCP 3.11 is supported, but however non-recent versions

 Help topic _How do I deploy Dynatrace OneAgent as a Docker container?_ lists compatible image and OneAgent versions in its [requirements section](https://www.dynatrace.com/support/help/infrastructure/containers/how-do-i-deploy-dynatrace-oneagent-as-docker-container/#requirements).